Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 IJCV 2015 [3D scene flow estimation with a pievewise rigid scene model]()

-> Still pre-CNN method, but CNN doesn't do much better than this.
+> Still pre-CNN method, but CNN doesn't do much better than this for long.

 ## Optical Flow

 First problem is finding correspondence!

-Theoretically, you want to build a 4d cost volume $C[x,y,dx,dy]$
+Theoretically, you want to build a 4d cost volume $C[x,y,dx,dy]$ , if there exist large movement, this volume will be infeasible to process.

 ### PatchMatch

-Core is a randomized search algorithm.
+Core of *PatchMatch* is a randomized search algorithm.
 Use neighbor and random sample as a heuristic guess.

 * Initialize the flow value $f(x,y)=[u(x,y),v(x,y)]$, randomly, or
 * Iteratively, check the answers of neighbors $f(x-1,y),f(x,y-1),(x+1,y),f(x,y+1)$  and a random value within a distance